 Deputy Superintendent for Student Services

 Casey Ngo-Miller was appointed Deputy Superintendent for Student Services in May 2018.
-Prior to becoming the Deputy Superintendent, Ms. Ngo-Miller was the district’s Co-Director of PK-8 Special Education in Brookline.
+Prior to becoming the Deputy Superintendent, Ms. Ngo-Miller was the district’s Co-Director of PK-8 Special Education.
 Through her work in Brookline, Ms. Ngo-Miller is known for her collaborative approach to problem-solving, her calm and organized demeanor, and her careful follow through.

 Before coming to Brookline, Ms. Ngo-Miller was the Director of Special Education for the UP Education Network.
-She has also served as the Director of Special Education of the early learning center and the elementary school of the Community Day Charter Public Schools, and an Administrative Intern with the Director of Special Education at Framingham Public Schools, the School Psychologist and Team Chair for Fort Lee School in New Jersey, and the Program Coordinator and Residential Teacher at the May Institute for Neuro-Rehabilitation.
+She has also served as the Director of Special Education of the early learning center and the elementary school of the Community Day Charter Public Schools; as an Administrative Intern with the Director of Special Education at Framingham Public Schools; as the School Psychologist and Team Chair for Fort Lee School in New Jersey; and as the Program Coordinator and Residential Teacher at the May Institute for Neuro-Rehabilitation.

 Ms. Ngo-Miller earned a Master of Education in School Leadership from the Harvard Graduate School of Education, a Master of Arts in School Psychology from Tufts University, as well as a Bachelor of Arts in Politics from Brandeis University.
 Ms. Ngo-Miller holds a Professional License for Special Education Administrator and is a Nationally Certified School Psychologist.

-Jenee Uttaro accepted the position of Senior Director of Equity in June 2021 and will lead the development of a clear district mission committed to equitable access, process, treatment and outcomes for students; create and oversee ongoing professional learning experiences for staff that address unconscious bias and systematic racism; work with the Office of Teaching and Learning and school administrators to remove barriers for students, and work across PSB central offices to ensure equity is foundational.
-She will further partner with students, families and community members in our collective efforts toward continual improvement, and conduct an Equity Audit to identify root causes for equity gaps in the district and plan for ways to address them.
+Jenee Uttaro accepted the position of Senior Director of Equity in June 2021.
+She will lead the development of a clear district mission committed to equitable access, process, treatment and outcomes for students; create and oversee ongoing professional learning experiences for staff that address unconscious bias and systematic racism; work with the Office of Teaching and Learning and school administrators to remove barriers for students; and work across PSB central offices to ensure that equity is foundational.
+She will also partner with students, families and community members in our collective efforts toward continual improvement, and conduct an Equity Audit to identify root causes for equity gaps in the district and plan for ways to address them.

 Before coming to Brookline, Ms. Uttaro taught English at Boston Latin School for nine years.
 She began her tenure with PSB as an English Language Arts teacher at the William H. Lincoln School and transitioned to Brookline High School in 2008.
-Since then, she has held positions as the Program Administrator for The Literacy Project, Program Coordinator for the Content-Area Reading Initiative, Interim Executive Director of Steps to Success, Dean of Faculty, and most recently the Dean of the Old Lincoln School.
+Since then, at BHS her positions included Program Administrator for The Literacy Project, Program Coordinator for the Content-Area Reading Initiative, Interim Executive Director of Steps to Success, Dean of Faculty, and most recently the Dean of the Old Lincoln School.